 Soy truly seems to be a wonder food.
 It's an excellent source of dietary fiber and protein.
-It is rich in vitamin B6 — important in building amino acids and in the formation of neurotransmitters.
+It is rich in vitamin B6, which is important in building amino acids and in the formation of neurotransmitters.
 Furthermore, soy is often recommended as an alternative for meat in low-fat diets.

-Soy's greatest advantage may lie in it being a rich source of isoflavones — plant hormones that have been linked to several health benefits.
+Soy's greatest advantage may lie in its rich source of isoflavones—plant hormones that have been linked to several health benefits.
 For example, researchers believe a soy-based diet could account for Asia's low rate of heart disease.
 The leading cause of death in the United States, one of the risk factors for coronary heart disease is high levels of LDL or "bad" cholesterol.
 In recent clinical trials, men and women with high LDL levels were able to reduce them by consuming soy over an extended period.
 In 2007, the FDA (Food and Drug Administration) announced that certain foods containing soy will be able to claim that they may help reduce the risk of coronary heart disease (to qualify, the food must contain at least 6.25 grams of soy per serving, one-quarter of the daily recommended serving of 25 grams).